drewgingerich/homelab/game-server/docs/log/240219-configure-pci-passthrough-for-gpu.md

 translates virtual to physical memory addresses for I/O devices with minimal performance loss[^1][^2][^3].
 The hypervisor can outsource the address translation to the IOMMU to keep performance high.

-I run `dmesg | grep -e DMAR -e IOMMU` in a shell on the Proxmox host and receive:
+Running `dmesg | grep -e DMAR -e IOMMU` in a shell on the Proxmox host gives:

 ```sh
 AMD-Vi: AMD IOMMUv2 functionality not available on this system - This is not a bug.